TechColab/uEVSE/README.md

 The pin0 button (for programming) is still usable for user interaction, possibly via magnetic hall-switch to maintain IP65.
 I will look into the LED pin usage.
 If there is stil a pin free, then I would put an addressable RGB LED on it, for user feedback.
+The ESP-01 module is too wide for a single module DIN rail enclusure but I think I can get it to fit on its side.
+New PCB design to follow.
 To be continued.